contrechoc/kntting_code/README.md

   analog 0,1

 Programming concept:
-all pixels are sent in char's one pixel is one bit. send as less information as possible beteen the Arduino and Processing
+All pixels are sent in CHAR's one pixel is one bit.
+Send as less information as possible beteen the Arduino and Processing

 Preparation:
 Processing: